Academic Catalog

 Repeatability: Not Repeatable

-Intended for apprentices to become trained in electrical grounding and bonding.
-Focus will be on learning the electrical code and overcurrent protective devices (OCPD).
-Apprentices will demonstrate their ability to read residential, commercial, and industrial blueprints and to perform circuit layouts.
-This course meets the requirements of electrical safety standards for 3rd year apprentices who are pursuing their certificate.
+This course is intended for apprentices to become trained in grounding and bonding electrical systems.
+It focuses on learning the electrical code related to grounding and bonding at both electrical services and transformers.
+Apprentices will demonstrate their ability to read residential, commercial, and industrial blueprints and circuit a job according to the National Electric Code.
+Students will learn and demonstrate advanced conduit bending skills.
+This course meets the requirements of electrical safety standards for third-year apprentices who are pursuing their certificate.

 APEL 124 • DC/AC THEORY REVIEW; ELECTRONICS; INDUSTRIAL BLUEPRINTS